A simple Tabletop game of space exploration

 of the Space Station, and are shooting down anyone that comes near!

-Setup: Players start at a
+SETUP.
+Players start at

 board corner.
-Be sure there is at least 1 comet blip mixed into whatever
+Be sure there is at least 1 comet blip mixed into

 blips are placed.
 Place cover-providing terrain evenly about the

-board so players can have an equal chance to advance on the space station
+board so players can have an equal chance to advance on the space

 under cover!

-be used by anyone until it is subdued (they must hang onto Emissaries and
+be used by anyone until it is subdued (they must hang onto Emissaries

 Derelicts, can't get repaired, etc).
-The Space Station rolls
+The Space Station

 FIVE dice and has five hits.
-Anyone damaging the Space Station earns
+Anyone damaging the Space Station

-a CREDIT for each HIT, plus whoever does the FIRST hit earns a bonus credit!
+a CREDIT for each HIT, plus whoever does the FIRST hit earns a bonus

-If a COMET appears, the station will target all attacks against the comet.
+If a COMET appears, the station will target all attacks against the

 If the comet hits the station, it automatically does 1 hit, and whoever